 Changes in tax legislation;

-The current state and trends of the financial market both in part
+The current state and trends of the financial market as regards

 attraction and allocation of resources;

-Changes made to the calculation of banking standards;
+Changes made to the calculation of banking ratios;

 Change in the refinancing rate of the Central Bank of the Russian Federation;

-Limits, control figures set by the Bank itself on
+Limits, control figures established by the Bank itself for

 ongoing banking operations.

-carrying out specific banking operations listed in paragraph 1.3. given
+carrying out specific banking operations listed in clause 1.3. given

-documents that allow you to raise funds.
-At the same time, the BANK
+document that allows you to raise funds.
+At the same time, the BANK carries out

-deposit operations, that is, attracts funds on the terms:
+deposit operations, that is, attracts funds under the following conditions:

 Urgency;

-Payment (when it is provided by the relevant agreements);
+Payment (when provided for in the relevant agreements);

 Publicity (regarding the conditions for raising funds).

 2.8.
-The main principle of the Bank's work in the course of deposit
+The main principle of the Bank's work during deposit transactions is

-operations is to ensure the amount of resources required for the normal functioning of the Bank, achieved at minimal cost for their purchase.
+operations is to ensure the volume of resources required for the normal functioning of the Bank, achieved with minimal costs for their purchase.

 2.9.The main principle is achieved through portfolio diversification